To make an invoice, you need all the information relevant to the payment the invoice is for.

 Knowing what goes into an invoice and how to make one is important as it affects what you will get paid.

-To help you out, in this article, we will go over what is an invoice, their importance, how to make an invoice and what software you can use to help you do so.
+To help you out, in this article, we will go over what is an invoice, their importance, and ways to make an invoice.

 What is an invoice?